Analysis | 19 aides, allies and even family members who have spoken against Trump

 Position: White House economic adviser

-What he said: Offered veiled but clear criticisms of Trump’s “both sides” commentary after the tragedy in Charlottesville, in which a self-proclaimed white supremacist killed a protester.
+What he said: He offered veiled but clear criticisms of Trump’s “both sides” commentary after the tragedy in Charlottesville, in which a self-proclaimed white supremacist killed a protester.
 Cohn said: “This administration can and must do better in consistently and unequivocally condemning these groups and do everything we can to heal the deep divisions that exist in our communities. … Citizens standing up for equality and freedom can never be equated with white supremacists, neo-Nazis, and the KKK.”

-Why it’s significant: Cohn hasn’t totally broken with Trump either, but he did cite Charlottesville as what prompted him to leave the White House.
-And his rebuke was highly unusual, coming from someone who was then still serving in the White House.
+Why it’s significant: Cohn hasn’t totally broken with Trump, either, but he did cite Charlottesville as what prompted him to leave the White House.
+And Cohn’s rebuke was highly unusual, coming from someone who was then still serving in the White House.

 The family